Category Archives: French Royals

 • Caterina (1762) – married Don Filippo Colonna, Prince of Paliano, had issue

-On January 31, 1767, Maria Teresa was married to Louis Alexandre of Bourbon-Penthièvre, Prince of Lamballe.
+On January 31, 1767, Maria Teresa married Louis Alexandre of Bourbon-Penthièvre, Prince of Lamballe.
 Heir to one of the largest fortunes in France, Louis was the son of Louis Jean Marie of Bourbon, Duke of Penthièvre, and Princess Maria Teresa d’Este – both of whom were descendants of King Louis XIV of France and his morganatic wife, Madame de Montespan.

 Despite their initial happiness, Louis soon returned to his philandering ways, taking several mistresses within just several months after their marriage.
 These affairs would be the end of him.
-Only sixteen months after marrying, the Prince of Lamballe died of a venereal disease on May 6, 1768 at the Château de Louveciennes.
+Only sixteen months after marrying, the Prince of Lamballe died of a venereal disease on May 6, 1768, at the Château de Louveciennes.

 Widowed at just 19, Marie Thérèse became a very wealthy woman, having inherited her husband’s entire estate.
 She was comforted by her father-in-law who took her in as his own daughter, and the two had a very close relationship.
 Later that year, Princess Marie Adélaïde, the daughter of King Louis XV, suggested Marie Thérèse as a possible second wife for her father who had recently been widowed as well.
 However, Marie Thérèse rebuffed the idea.